zesk/build/docs/tools/self.md

 # Package Installation

+### `_installRemotePackage` - Installs a remote package system in a local project directory

+Installs a remote package system in a local project directory if not installed.
+Also will overwrite the installation binary with the latest version after installation.

+URL can be determined programmatically using `urlFunction`.
+`versionFunction` can be used to avoid upgrades when versions have not changed.

+Calling signature for `version-function`:

+   versionFunction usageFunction applicationHome installPath usageFunction - Function.
+Required.
+Function to call when an error occurs. installPath - Required.
+Required.
+Path to the application home where target will be installed, or is installed.

+Calling signature for `url-function`:

+   urlFunction usageFunction
+   usageFunction - Function.
+Required.
+Function to call when an error occurs.

+Calling signature for `check-function`:

+   checkFunction usageFunction installPath

+If `checkFunction` fails, it should output any errors to `stderr` and return a non-zero exit code.

+- Location: `bin/build/identical/_installRemotePackage.sh`

 #### Arguments

 - `--local localPackageDirectory` - Optional.
 Directory.
-Directory of an existing bin/infrastructure installation to mock behavior for testing
+Directory of an existing installation to mock behavior for testing.
 - `--url url` - Optional.
 URL.
 URL of a tar.gz. file.
 Download source code from here.
 - `--user headerText` - Optional.
 String.
 Add `username:password` to remote request.
 - `--header headerText` - Optional.
 String.
 Add one or more headers to the remote request.
+- `--version-function urlFunction` - Optional.
+Function.
+Function to compare live version to local version.
+Exits 0 if they match.
+Output version text if you want.
 - `--url-function urlFunction` - Optional.
 Function.
 Function to return the URL to download.
 - `--check-function checkFunction` - Optional.
 Function.
 Function to check the installation and output the version number or package name.
 - `--debug` - Optional.
 Flag.
 Debugging is on.